 Choosing All Years allows you to access the library contents over multiple school years.

 3. Click Save and Next.

-- District Administrators and School Administrators, select the level at which you wish to assign the library using the Choose an Access Level drop-down.
-If you are a Teacher you automatically skipped to the next tab.
+District Administrators and School Administrators, select the level to assign the library using the Choose an Access Level drop-down.
+Teachers automatically skip to the next tab.
 Move to step .

 1. Choose an Access Level.
-The access levels that you will have access to will be determined by your individual user access. (ex.
-A School Administrator will not be able to choose District-level access.
+The access levels that you will have access to will be determined by your user access (ex.
+A School Administrator will not be able to choose District-level access).

 User Level Description District-level User Choosing District-level User creates a library that can be used across your entire organization.
 School-level User Choosing School-level User creates a library that can be used across an entire school.
 Class-level User Choosing Class-level User creates a library that can be used for an individual class only.

-2. Once you have determined the library's access level, you choose the district, school, or class you want to assign the library to.
+2. Once you have determined the library's access level, you choose the district, school, or class to assign the library.